Tom Sykes

 Following his fourth place world superbike championship finish in 2018, Sykes left the Kawasaki factory racing team and raced BMWs for Shaun Muir Racing from 2019, until being dropped by BMW Motorsport during the 2021 season with an announcement that Scott Redding had been contracted for 2022.
-For 2023, he races in world superbikes for a satellite Kawasaki team.
+For 2023, he raced in world superbikes for a satellite Kawasaki team.

 Sykes also holds World Superbike Championship records for the most career pole positions and ranks second to Troy Corser in career race starts.
 When reviewing his World Superbike statistics in early 2022, UK publication Motorcycle News quoted 34 wins, 114 podiums and 51 pole positions from 349 races.

 In 2007, Sykes gained his first ride in British Superbikes, riding a Stobart Vent-Axia Honda; Sykes finished in sixth position in the championship in his rookie year.
-Following this success he was signed by the Rizla Suzuki team for the 2008 season; he went on to finish 4th in the championship as well as making wildcard World Superbike appearances at Brands Hatch & Donington Park, where he impressed strongly, helping him gain a World Superbike ride at Yamaha Motor Italia for the 2009 season.
+Following this success he was signed by the Rizla Suzuki team for the 2008 season; he went on to finish fourth in the championship as well as making wildcard World Superbike appearances at Brands Hatch & Donington Park, where he impressed strongly, helping him gain a World Superbike ride at Yamaha Motor Italia for the 2009 season.
 For 2010, he raced a PBM Racing Kawasaki in the series.
 He won his first SBK title in 2013 for Kawasaki.

+Early life

+Skyes was born 19 August 1985 in Huddersfield, West Yorkshire.

 Career

 Early career

 Sykes credits his racing career to his grandfather Peter Brook who loaned him his 600cc Ninja for a race weekend and financing his start.
-Sykes raced in the Supersport division of the British Superbike championship from 2003 to 2006, finishing 8th, 5th, 6th, and as runner-up to Cal Crutchlow in 2006.
+Sykes raced in the Supersport division of the British Superbike championship from 2003 to 2006, finishing eighth, fifth, sixth, and as runner-up to Cal Crutchlow in 2006.

 British Superbike Championship (2007–2008)

 2007 was Sykes' first season in the British Superbike championship, riding for the Stobart Vent-Axia Honda team alongside 2003 series champion Shane Byrne.
-He finished 18 of the first 20 rounds, including a pair of 4th places at Snetterton.
+He finished 18 of the first 20 rounds, including a pair of fourth places at Snetterton.
 Second on the grid at Oulton Park, and pole at Donington Park.
-Sykes took his first two podiums at the Croft Circuit, to move up to 6th in the championship, immediately behind Byrne, and immediately ahead of Leon Camier on another Honda.
+Sykes took his first two podiums at the Croft Circuit, to move up to sixth in the championship, immediately behind Byrne, and immediately ahead of Leon Camier on another Honda.